naghamo/COOK-E-Multi-Agent/examples/example2.md

 ## Input Prompt
-(postive food request but some ingredients are unavailable in any store)
+(positive food request but some ingredients are unavailable in any store)

 I want to vegan cheeseburger for 4"